Is Ukulele Easy? Yes…and no.

 As adult learners I think it can be so hard to learn new things because we are all incredible and competent at a number of different things in our lives.
 Sometimes it can be difficult to be bad at something and remember that mastery always comes at the expense of time.
 It can be a struggle to remain humble and be ok with not doing something well.
 If our journey as a musician was not fraught with these moments then it would not be worthwhile in pursuing.

-One learns from books and example only that certain things can be done.
+One learns from books and examples, only that certain things can be done.
 Actual learning requires that you do those things. -Frank Herbert

 I always try and remind my students to refrain from language like “I can’t” or “I’ll never be able to” because it diminishes the underlying truth that many things in music and ukulele will not be easy…until they are.
 And getting from not easy to easy requires us to expect and embrace struggle as an innate part of the process.
 Once we can accept this then we can be more like children in our learning.
 We can be less self conscious, less fixated on being perfect, and more accepting of things being hard until they aren’t.